adamrudolf-becube/cpp-cheatsheet/README.md

 In our example there will be the original `log.cpp` file with the *definition* of `void log() {/*...*/}`, and another file, which contains the *declaration*: `void log();`.
 Our `main.cpp` can `#include` the file with the declaration.
 So in this case `main.cpp` doesn't need to explicitly type down the declaraion of that funciton.
 In fact, if there are several files using the same log, all they need to do is to include the file with the declarations.

 But wait, isn't it a problem that there will be the same declaration all over the place?
 If I include that file to 10 places, the linker will find the same declaration 10 times.
 Yes, it will.
 But that's no problem.

-Since it's crucial to find the corresponding definition to a function call only once to know what code to execute, we don't have a reason to limit the number of declarations, so including the declaration many times doesn't cause the same linking problem as including the definition.
+When the computer (whichever mechanism in whichever language) has to find the code to run, that must be unique, because at the end of the day it needs to run some code.
+That's why in C++ the definition needs to be unique.
+But we don't have a reason to limit the number of declarations, so including the declaration many times doesn't cause any linking problems.

-You can even write this in the same file:
+You can even repeat the same declaration over and over again in one single file:

 ```cpp
 void log();